mebeim/aoc/2022/README.md

 to build it, *but* decided to not build anything instead... doing it now doesn't make much sense.
 We should have done it earlier!
 We can throw away this option.

-The above will require us to keep track of which robots we were able to built at any given state and pass that information to the next state.
+The above will require us to keep track of which robots we were able to build at any given state and pass that information to the next state.
 We can do it by adding a simple list to our queue, containing numeric IDs: